 - Not eating very well due to a lack of appetite.

-The NHS have created a short test for you to take, to find out if you could indeed be depressed.
-If you have any of the symptoms mentioned in this article, or feel depressed in any way then you need to see your doctor as soon as possible.
+If you have any of the symptoms mentioned in this article or feel depressed in any way then you need to see your doctor as soon as possible.

 The sooner to speak to your doctor about your feelings and moods the better.
 There are no tests for depression, but your doctor may carry out urine and blood tests to rule out other medical conditions that have similar symptoms.